kchu100/Cpp/README.md

   Storage class resemble life or the scope of symbols including variables and functions.
   Examples: mutable, auto, static, extern, register

+**'this' pointer:**
+  Is a constant pointer and holds the memory address of the current object.
+It passes as a hidden argument to all the nonstatic member function calls.
+It is available as a local variable within the body of all nonstatic functions.

 **Access Specifiers:**

   Public: members can be accessed throughout the entire program